filecoin-project/FIPs/FIPS/fip-xxxx.md

 Note that cron jobs do not return message receipts containing the emitted events back to the user.
 Therefore, the Market Actor  `deal-terminated` event will not be usable as it stands today as the deals are terminated by the cron job and so the event is also emitted from the cron job.
-However, once [FIP-0074](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0074.md) is implemented as mentioned in the call out above, this event will be emitted from the `OnMinerSectorsTerminate` method itself.
-This will make the event available to clients and the gas cost for this event will then be paid by the `OnMinerSectorsTerminate` method.
+However, once [FIP-0074](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0074.md) is implemented, this event will be emitted from the `OnMinerSectorsTerminate` method itself.
+This will make the event available to clients and the gas cost for this event will be paid by the `OnMinerSectorsTerminate` method.

 The above is also true for the `deal-completed` event.
 Deal completion is currently processed by a cron job and so the event will not be usable by clients.